spytheman/vtray/README.md

 # Description
-A V wrapper for the C-based library https://github.com/zserge/tray .
+A V wrapper for the C library https://github.com/zserge/tray .

 It allows you to make cross platform apps with V, that show a small icon and menu in the system tray on the supported platforms (linux, macos,